 Data Logging to Comma Separated (csv) Files

 All parameters can be logged, therefore you will have excellent traceability in your process.
-And this is very useful when it comes to quality assurance.
+This is very useful when it comes to quality assurance.

 Batch Counter Settings

-Bronkhorst Coriolis instruments feature CORI-FILL technology.
-With the integrated counter function, it is possible to perform highly accurate batch dosing.
+Bronkhorst Coriolis instruments feature CORI-FILL technology, an integrated counter function that makes it possible to perform highly accurate batch dosing.
 The counter function also ensures that the actuator will react as soon as the batch has been reached.
-Normally, several components would be needed to achieve this.
+Normally, several components would be necessary to achieve this.
 Therefore, by using CORI-FILL, you will have this functionality in one component, in one assembly, and from one supplier, but without the need of complex programming of additional hardware.